 - Learn how to use visual aids effectively.

 As long as you have the confidence to use the room to your advantage and have your ideas straight in your head, the presentation will take care of itself.
-You will find by saying it and hearing it often enough, and your speech will evolve to a point where you can make slight adjustments on the spot as and where necessary without it becoming confusing.
+You will find that by saying it and hearing it often enough, your speech will evolve to a point where you can make slight adjustments on the spot as and where necessary without it becoming confusing.